Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability

 \paragraph{Text encoder.} We extract textual embeddings for the captions from the last hidden state of the BERT~\cite{devlin2019bert} model $\psi$:

 where $\bg_l \in \bbR^{d}$, $N$ is the number of tokens, and $d$ is the dimensionality of the embeddings, equal to the reduced dimensionality of images after the linear layer.

 \paragraph{Changes to the video encoder.} We append $N$ text tokens to the $THW$ visual tokens fed to the Transformer encoder.
-To distinguish between text and image, we append modality specific embeddings to both the visual (from \cref{eq:pos_embed}) and text tokens.
-We also add position embeddings indicating temporal information to the text tokens.
+To distinguish between text and image, we append modality specific embeddings to both the visual (from Eq.~2) and text tokens.
+We also add position embeddings indicating order to the text tokens.

 where $i = [1, \ldots, T]$, $j = [1, \ldots, HW]$, $l = [1, \ldots, N]$, $\bE^t_i$ is the $i^\text{th}$ row of the temporal embedding matrix (learnable or Fourier) for images, $\bE^c_l$ is the $l^\text{th}$ row of the temporal embedding matrix for the caption, $\bE^s_j$ is the $j^\text{th}$ row of the spatial embedding matrix, and $\bE^m_{[1,2]}$ are the modality embeddings, one for visual tokens, another for text.